Mbunns/Little-Lemon-DB/readme.md

 <h1><strong>Little Lemon Database Project</strong></h1>

 <h2>About the Project</h2>
 <p>The goal of this project is to help a resturant named Little Lemon set up a database system for data storage and analysis.
 First, the database will be set up using MySQL Workbench and a ER diagram.
 After that, SQL will be used to create queries such as a virtual table and stored procedures for reports and analysis of the data, followed by the creation of a booking system for Little Lemon using SQL queries, transactions, and stored procedures.
-Then well wil create a database client using python and MySQL connector to create access to the database for a python based application.
+Then we wil create a database client using python and MySQL connector to create access to the database for a python based application.
 Lastly, we will visualize the data with the help of Tableau to gain further insights.</p>

 <h2>Setting Up the Database</h2>